 White Rock Nest Information

 On a private portion of the White Rock bluff overlooking Boundary Bay is a small grove of evergreens.
 One tree, only about 100 feet from the back porch of the home, had an eagle nest in it.
 The owner donated the installation of three pan-tilt-zoom (PTZ) cameras for us to watch this active eagle nest – a close-up cam looking down into the nest, a wide-angle cam in a neighbouring tree that provides a spectacular view of Boundary Bay (and of young eagles learning to branch), and a territory cam that shows more of the area around the nest.
 The eagles raised two chicks in 2010, and the first cams were installed for the 2011 nesting season.
 The eagles built a new nest in a nearby tree in 2016, and the close-up camera was moved and a fourth camera added for 2017.
-As of early 2018, we have watched as 12 young eagles fledged successfully and seen a number of spectacular sunsets over Boundary Bay.
+As of fall 2018, we have watched as 12 young eagles fledged successfully and seen a number of spectacular sunsets over Boundary Bay.

 White Rock Closeup